Other travel documents

 - past famous Le Corbusier chapel Ronchamp near Vesoul to Camping at Langres on the city wall, dried out the tent.

 - via Chalons-sur-Marne, Fort de la Pompelle to Reims Aizelles, crepes made by the camp lady.
 Day trip to Laon.
-Passing car said "Do you want to see my bunquere?", went to see bunker where Hitler & Rommel stayed at one point in the war, being turned into a night club.
+The driver of a passing car shouted "Do you want to see my bunquere?", we follwed him at hairraising speeds to "his" bunker where Hitler & Rommel stayed at one point in the war.
+It was being turned into a night club.

 - home 4 hours to shopping at St Omer Mammouth.
-1 hour to Calais, hover 13h25 (choppy crossing) to Ramsgate, 187 miles up M11, Little Chef at Bar Hill. home 19h30
+1 hour to Calais, hover 13h25 (choppy therefore slow crossing) to Ramsgate, 187 miles up M11, Little Chef at Bar Hill. home 19h30

 1982 Holiday to Swiss lakes